Graph Foundation Models: Concepts, Opportunities and Challenges: Background

+\textbf{Pre-train, Prompt and Predict}.
+In this paradigm, rather than adjusting PLMs to suit specific downstream tasks, the approach involves reshaping the downstream tasks to align more closely with those tackled during the original LM training, accomplished by providing textual prompts.
 From the aspect of prompt engineering, the approaches to create a proper prompts can be classified to manual methods and automated methods.
 Manual methods involve creating intuitive templates based on human insight, which is the most straightforward approach to crafting prompts.
-For instance, the influential LAMA dataset \cite{petroni2019language} offers manually devised cloze templates to assess the knowledge of language models.
-However, manual methods face challenges in terms of high cost and precision.
+Manual methods face challenges in terms of high cost and precision.
 To address these issues, some approaches have started to experiment with automated prompt generation.
-For example, Prompt Mining \cite{jiang2020can} is a template discovery approach that autonomously identifies templates based on a given set of training inputs and outputs.

-Looking at it from a different perspective, in terms of how models and prompts are combined to generate results, prompting strategies can be categorized into three approaches: tuning-free prompting, prompt tuning, and instruction tuning \cite{fan2023recommender}.
-Tuning-free prompting directly generates answers based solely on a prompt without altering the parameters of the pre-trained LLMs \cite{LLaMA} \cite{ouyang2022training}.
-Prompt tuning introduces supplementary prompt-relevant parameters in addition to the parameters of the pre-trained models and update these additional parameters using supervision signals acquired from downstream training samples \cite{li2021prefix} \cite{hambardzumyan2021warp}.
-Instruction tuning adapts the LM's parameters in a manner similar to the fine-tuning process, while additionally incorporating fixed instructions to guide the model's behavior.
-This approach offers potential enhancements, especially in zero-shot scenarios \cite{wu2023exploring}.
+When LLMs have billions of parameters, it is more effective if we can just adapt the downstream tasks without adjusting model parameters.
+This makes prompt-tuning a promising approach for adapting LLMs.